Soloviev D-30

 The Soloviev D-30 (now the Aviadvigatel PS-30) is a Soviet two-shaft low-bypass turbofan engine, officially referred to as a "bypass turbojet".
-It is probably the single most important turbofan engine developed in the Soviet Union.
+It is one of the most powerful turbofan engines developed in the Soviet Union.
 Development of the turbofan spurred numerous growth versions with increased fan diameter and modified component arrangements.
 Developed in a short period of time (about three years), the D-30 turned out to be one of the most reliable engines in the history of Soviet engine development, and it was recognized with the USSR State Prize.

 Design and development

 The original version of the Soloviev D-30 was developed specifically to power the Tupolev Tu-134 short-to-medium range jet airliner; however, it also served as a base for the development of a family of advanced engines.
 Engine development was started in the early 60s.
-Nevertheless, by 1966, the engine was put into serial production.
+By 1966, the engine was put into serial production.

 The D-30 engine has a two-stage compression spool, a cannular combustion chamber and a 4-stage turbine, and was the first Soviet-built engine to use cooled turbine blades.
 The turbine was manufactured using the newest heat-resistant material of the time, along with an exhaust nozzle with a lobe mixer.
 The technical and efficiency parameters of the D-30 were competitive and similar to those of the Western engines of that period.

 In 1969, an upgraded version, the D-30 engine series II, was created - the main difference being the addition of a thrust reverser and an improved control system.
 The engine was produced in 1970 through 1987 and was used on the Tu-134FA, Tu-134B, and Tu-134AK aircraft.